The Writing, Speaking, and Argument Program

 Information About the Program

-The Writing, Speaking, and Argument Program, in concert with faculty across the college, builds a strong community of undergraduate and graduate writers, speakers, and researchers.
+The Writing, Speaking, and Argument Program (WSAP), in concert with faculty across the college, builds a strong community of undergraduate and graduate writers, speakers, and researchers.
 Effective communication—including critical thinking, problem solving, organization of ideas, and clarity and power of expression—is of enormous importance both in academic and professional settings.

 Writing, speaking, and argument enable us to discover, develop, test, and share our ideas.
 Through communication, we see the truth, utility, or beauty of what we know, and make our knowledge have an impact on the world at large.
-The Writing, Speaking, and Argument Program leads the effort to familiarize students with key principles and strategies for becoming successful communicators across different modes and contexts.
-For both undergraduates and graduates, the program fosters a culture of open, honest, and critical communication.
+The Writing, Speaking, and Argument Program leads the effort to familiarize students with key principles and strategies for becoming successful communicators across different modes and contexts and fosters a culture of open, honest, and critical communication.

 Primary Writing Requirement and Placement